ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab04.md

 git pull
 cd ~/cs24/lab04_jgauch_alily/
 ```
-There are four required files to copy from the class account this week.
+There are three required files to copy from the class account this week.
 Get them all at once:

 Verify you got all the files and try to compile them as follows:
 ```
 -bash-4.3$ ls
-intbst.cpp  intbst.h  Makefile  testbst.cpp
+intbst.cpp  intbst.h  testbst.cpp
--bash-4.3$ make
-g++ -std=c++11 -o testbst testbst.cpp intbst.cpp
 ```
+The first thing you should do is create a simple Makefile that compiles intbst.cpp and testbst.cpp.

 A binary search tree class for integers, class IntBST is defined in intbst.h - please study this file for details of the class's features:

 The constructor, destructor, insert method and pre-order print method are already implemented in intbst.cpp.
 Notice the insert method will return false to indicate an attempt to insert a duplicate value; otherwise it inserts the value and returns true.
-In Step 3, you will implement the other two print methods, in-order and post-order.
-Then in Step 4 you will implement the sum, count and contains methods.
+In Step 2, you will implement the other two print methods, in-order and post-order.
+In Step 3 you will implement the sum, count and contains methods.
+In Step 4, you will implement the predecessor, successor, and remove methods.
+Step 4 will likely take you the most time BY FAR, so plan accordingly.
 The binary tree node structure is defined in the private area.
 The only instance variable is a node pointer, to point at the root node of the tree or at 0 if the tree is empty.
 Several utility functions are declared in the private area too.
 These functions can be recursive (by virtue of their Node* parameters), and the public methods may choose to use them or not.
 See how the destructor uses clear, for example, and the insert method uses the overloaded version of insert, each by passing the root pointer to the corresponding utility function.
+Also take note of the definition of getNodeFor, which will be useful in several of the functions you need to implement.
+Consider implementing this function immediately after the print functions, and think about where you can reuse it.

-# Step 3: Implement in-order and post-order binary tree printing
+# Step 2: Implement in-order and post-order binary tree printing

 You should be able to run testbst now (assuming you compiled it in Step 2):
 ```